kazilab/XeroGraph/README.md

 XeroGraph is released under the Apache License 2.0.
 For more details, see the LICENSE file included with the source code.

 ## Contact
-For help and support, please open an issue in the GitHub repository or contact the development team at XeroGraph@kazilab.se.
+For help and support, please open an issue in the GitHub repository or contact the development team at XeroGraph@kazilab.se